-In addition, during FY 2026 TMAs will participate in safety-related programs including Complete Streets implementation and walk/bike audits, which provide underserved communities equitable access to mobility so that every person in the NJTPA region is able to get to where they need to go-regardless of gender, race, income, age, or ability.
+In addition, during FY 2026 TMAs will participate in safety-related programs including Complete Streets implementation and walk/bike audits, which provide underserved communities equitable access to mobility so that every person in the NJTPA region is able to get to where they need to go.
 The TMAs will also engage in public outreach and education related to accessibility, economic development, the environment, safety, and coordinated public transportation for vulnerable populations, and will continue to pursue a variety of efforts to enhance transportation for older adults, low-income people, veterans, and individuals with disabilities in keeping with the regional Coordinated Public Transit Human Services Transportation Plan (CPTHSTP).